Collapsibility and homological properties of $\mathfrak{I}$-contractible transformations: Collapsibility properties of I -contractible transformations

-To add a graphic candidate to the collection, it is verified that it is not isomorphic to any already added through the canonical labeling technique.

-The process starts with $K(1)$, and a generated graph is used to generate new connected graphs.
+We generate the collection of connected graphs by building them up from $K_1$.
+Given a connected graph, we can obtain a new one by making the modifications \begin{itemize} \item Add vertex $v_{n+1}$ and edge $\{v_i,v_{n+1}\}$ for some $i$ from $\{1,2,\dots,n\}$, \item Add edge $\{v_i,v_j\}$ to $G$ if $\{v_i,v_j\}\notin E$ with $i\neq j$. \end{itemize} If the resulting graph is not isomorphic to a graph already in the collection then we add it to our collection.
 The maximum number of vertices is determined by the computing capacity and storage for the generated graphs.

 We are using a personal desktop computer, with ten vertices, which begins to require secondary memory instead of RAM for both calculations and storage.
 For this reason, the job is limited to nine vertices.